-May 30, Saturday: Departure of students.
+May 28, Saturday: Departure of students.

-Summer Term 2015
+Summer Term 2016

-The summer term consists of three primary sessions: first session, second session and a full summer session.
+Summer term consists of three primary sessions: first session, second session and a full summer session.
 Each primary session has different deadline dates.
 There are also shorter and longer sessions to accommodate the particular needs of the various instructional units such as SMU Abroad, SMU-in-Taos and the Perkins School of Theology.